Welcome!

 Key research questions I aim to address include:

-Here you can read my CV, check out my research, browse my peer-reviewed publications, and see my past talks or posters, as well as my interests beyond science.
+Here you can read my CV, check out my research, and browse my peer-reviewed publications, as well as my past talks or posters.
 Please don’t hesitate to contact me if there is anything you’d like to discuss.